zioan/pp3_inventory/README.md

 5. **Verifying Deployment**: Once the deployment process completed, I verified that my application was running smoothly by opening the provided Heroku URL in my web browser.

 By following these steps through Heroku's dashboard, I successfully deployed the Inventory Management System, making it accessible to users.

+## Credits

+### Resources Used

+- **Heroku**: The platform provided seamless deployment and hosting services for the application.

+- **Google Sheets API**: Integration with the API enabled efficient data management and storage.

+- **Rich Library**: The Rich library enhanced the terminal interface with colorful styling and table formatting.

+- **gspread Library**: This library facilitated interaction with Google Sheets, allowing seamless data retrieval and manipulation.

+- **Text to ASCII Art Generator**: ASCII art in the application was generated using the "text2art" library.

+- **Prompt Toolkit Documentation**: For advanced input handling.

+- **Stack Overflow**: For troubleshooting and code examples.